top of page

 Based at the medieval-style Hotel Abadía de los Templarios, Las Bóvedas is just over a kilometre from the famed architecture of La Alberca and close to Sierra de Francia and the Batuecas Natural Park.
 Within a splendid large vaulted room, it specialists in seasonal ingredients, and is known for its roast meats prepared in a wood-fired oven.
 Surrounded by gardens and lakes, there's a large outdoor seated area for large gatherings that looks out onto the mountains. abadiadelostemplarios.com/restaurante

-In the village of Valverde de los Arroyos (two hours from Madrid), famed for being one of the black architecture villages of Castile-La Mancha, La Tarifuela (a restaurant and gin bar) is in the same building as the village's Ethnographic Museum.
+In the village of Valverde de los Arroyos (two hours from Madrid), famed for being one of the black architecture villages of Castilla-La Mancha, La Tarifuela (a restaurant and gin bar) is in the same building as the village's Ethnographic Museum.
 It is open all week (for most of the year) – which is unusual in this region – it’s a little more refined than some of the more rustic eateries nearby, but in essence is still founded on fresh seasonal food and traditional dishes with a twist, including grilled meats and fish cooked in a charcoal oven, with vegetables from the town's orchards.

 Tel: +34 652 09 40 18. turismocastillalamancha.es

-El Huerto del Abuelo, Castile-La Mancha
+El Huerto del Abuelo, Castilla-La Mancha

 Based at a 7-room hotel in the town of Almiruete (about an hour from Madrid), in the heart of the Sierra Norte Natural Park.
 The herbs and vegetables are plucked its own garden, and it sources its meats locally, artisan cheeses from La Alcarria, and a wine list only from Guadalajara.
 It is highly regarded for its fresh-cooking as well as traditional dishes like Sierra style migas – fried breadcrumbs with egg, bacon and village chorizo.
 Enjoy it all from the terrace with views of the natural park. elhuertodelabuelo.com/restaurante